tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

 Or you can do this through the preferences:

-1. In a Nautilus window go to Edit>>Preferences
+1. In a Nautilus window go to Edit > Preferences
 2. Change to the Behaviour tab
 3. Check (or uncheck) Always Open in Browser Windows

-Music Information Columns in List View (bit rate, etc.)
+Music information columns in list view (bit rate, etc.)

 Nautilus lacks the ability to display metadata for music files in list view mode.
 A Python script was written to add columns for: